Soil Prep (page getting redone)How to have the best soil

 The pH level of the soil is a measure of how acidic or alkaline the soil is.
 This is important as it directly affects the nutrient availability to the plant.

 Waiting until all the frosts have gone is a good idea, while there might be unexpected cold nights if you have worked out your planting date from your competition date you should be OK.
-For very cold places you might need wait until the ground is a lot warmer to help reduce
+For very cold places you will have to warm the soil up.
+For us here in NZ that usually means some sort of greenhouse over the area.
+In other parts of the world, this could include heating cables, heating lamps etc.

 Reduce the amount of digging (possibly)